 To start using WordPress plugins on your site, you’ll need to:

 - Find a WordPress plugin that you’re interested in

 - Configure the plugin inside your WordPress dashboard

 Can we use plugins anywhere, like in WordPress.com?

 WordPress.com in short a software and custom made by which you cannot use in WordPress.com.
 You will need a self-hosted server to use them.
 You will get this feature in WordPress.org which is chargeable.

 Where can we Find Plugins?

 You can get plugins for premium or even for free.
-With free plugins, you can install and use the plugin without paying anything, though sometimes certain features are locked unless you pay money.
+With free plugin, you can install and use the plugin without paying anything, though sometimes certain features are locked unless you pay money.

-On the other hand, premium plugins, obviously, cost money, but often offer better features as a result.
+On the other hand, premium plugin, obviously, cost money, but often offer better features as a result.

-Things to keep in Mind before installing Plugins
+Things to keep in Mind before installing them.

 Plugins are created by third-party people.
 In short, the third-party coding will be usable in your WordPress Files.
 So you’re not recommended to download low rating plugins.